ibm-cloud-docs/satellite/host-remove.md

 ## Removing hosts with the CLI
 {: #host-remove-cli}

-Use the CLI plug-in for {{site.data.keyword.satelliteshort}} commands to remove your hosts as compute capacity from the {{site.data.keyword.satelliteshort}} location.
+Use the {{site.data.keyword.satelliteshort}} CLI to remove hosts as compute capacity from your location.
 {: shortdesc}

 Removing a host cannot be undone.
 Before you remove a host, make sure that your cluster or location control plane has enough compute resources to continue running even after you remove the host, or back up any data that you want to keep.
 Note that the underlying host infrastructure is not deleted.